LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingest-data-from-csv-files.md

   ```

 - Inside of the manual folder, create a new folder for the dataset you wish to create inside the data platform.
-  The name of the folder you create here will be used throughout the platform, e.g. if you create a folder
+  The name of the folder you create here will be used as the table name for the datasource throughout the platform.
-  called "cake-designs" you will see a table called "cake_designs" within [AWS Athena](querying-data-using-sql.md).
   If you are appending data to an already existing dataset, you can skip this step.

-- Inside of your dataset folder, upload a CSV containing your dataset.
-Any CSVs uploaded within this folder
+- Inside of your dataset folder, upload a CSV containing your dataset by clicking the "Add files" button
+  and selecting the local files you want to upload then afterwards click the "Upload" button.
+  Alternatively, you can use "Add folder" taking care not to have any files in your local folder that you do not want to upload.
-  will be combined into one dataset, and should have a matching set of columns.
+  Any CSVs uploaded within this folder will be combined into one dataset, and should have a matching set of columns.
+  The status of each file should say "Upload succeeded", then click on the "Close" button.

-- Now switch to [AWS Glue Jobs][aws_glue_jobs_console], where you will run the job called
+- Now go to [AWS Glue Jobs][aws_glue_jobs_console], where you will run the job called
   `<department> copy manually uploaded CSVs to raw`.
-  Select this job and click the "Run job" option underneath the Action menu.
+  Select this job and click the "Run job" option in the Action pull-down menu.
+  If a "Parameters" dialogue box appears then click "Run job".

-- Observe the progress of this job using the "History" tab, and wait for the "Run status" to reach "Succeeded".
+- Observe the progress of this job by selecting the job again, looking the "History" tab,
+  and wait for the "Run status" to reach "Succeeded".
-  This job will have created a S3 folder structure as shown below inside the Raw zone, and an Apache Parquet file
+  This job will have created a S3 folder structure as shown below inside the [Raw zone][raw_zone]
-  containing your CSV data inside of there.
+  and an Apache Parquet file containing your CSV data inside of there.
+  You can check the output by navigating to S3 Bucket `dataplatform-stg_raw-zone` and checking the folder structure there.

   ```
   <department>/